jrerwandi/arduino-projects/README.md

 # arduino-projects
-Please add a arduino project with any kind of programming language to enliven hactoberfest 2022
+Please add a arduino project to enliven hacktoberfest 2022